September Snippets: The Need to Educate a Younger Generation

 These kids were just like me back then.

 My lecture with the students were done in 45 minutes, and it was fun and interesting.
-I also used a "question and answer" segment and it showed the competitive side of the students.
+I also used a "question and answer" segment and it showed the competitive side of the kids.
 While a great number of participants were first timers, there were also quite a few who were attentive and had an idea of what was being discussed.
 However, when we reached the competition part, that was when the other realizations started sinking in.

 I had to raise an issue with the entries and informed one of the organizers that we could not declare a winner for the elementary category in editorial writing; because of this, the participants had to be called back the next day for another round of competition.